semuconsulting/PyGPSClient/README.md

 ---
 ## <a name="spartnconfig">SPARTN Client Facilities</a>

+  ### NB: As of October 2025 u-blox have discontinued both their [L-Band SPARTN correction service](https://portal.u-blox.com/s/question/0D5Oj00000uB53GKAS/suspension-of-european-pointperfect-lband-spartn-service) and their [MQTT SPART correction service](https://content.u-blox.com/sites/default/files/documents/End-of-life%20notification%20PointPerfect%20Flex%20MQTT%20protocol%20for%20corrections%20delivery.pdf), so the following functionality is effectively redundant and may be removed in a subsequent version of PyGPSClient.

+  The SPARTN MQTT and L-Band configuration panels are now disabled by default, though the L-Band panel can in theory still be used for other generic L-Band modem configuration purposes and can be re-enabled by setting json configuration parameter `lband_enabled_b` to `1`.

 ![spartn config widget screenshot](https://github.com/semuconsulting/PyGPSClient/blob/master/images/spartnconfig_widget.png?raw=true)

 The SPARTN Configuration utility allows users to receive and process SPARTN RTK Correction data from an IP or L-Band source to achieve cm level location accuracy.
 It provides three independent configuration sections, one for IP Correction (MQTT), one for L-Band Correction (e.g. NEO-D9S) and a third for the GNSS receiver (e.g. ZED-F9P).